Verride Palácio Santa Catarina – Luxury palace hotel with great service and views.

 - Nearest Metro/Subway: Baixa-Chiado is a 10-minute walk (0.5 mile) away.

 - Area: Winning location on a quiet hilltop in Santa Caterina, on the edge of the historic center.
 To the east is well-heeled Chiado for excellent food and shopping.
 Great nightlife is close by, with the bars of Bairro Alto just to the north, and Cais do Sodré’s famous Pink Street 9 minutes (0.4 mile) to the south.
-Praça do Comércio (0.8 mile, 15-minute walk) and the historic Alfama district (0.7 mile, 16-minute walk) are both walkable.
-Be aware that the streets around the hotel are very hilly, often with stairs; the nearby funicular Ascensor da Bica (0.2 mile, 5-minute walk) is useful for getting down to the river and back.
+Praça do Comércio (0.8 mile) and the historic Alfama district (0.7 mile) are both walkable.
+Be aware that the streets around the hotel are very hilly, often with stairs; the nearby funicular Ascensor da Bica (0.2 mile) is useful for getting down to the river and back.

 - How to Get There: From Lisbon Portela Airport, it is a 25-minute trip on the metro to Baixa-Chiado: take the red line to Alameda, then change to the green line.
 From here, it’s a 10-minute walk (0.5 mile) to the hotel.
 If arriving by train at Gare do Oriente, similarly, take the metro, changing at Alameda.
 From the main bus station at Sete Rios, take the blue line from Jardim Zoológico direct to Baixa-Chiado.